trivalchang/Tessseract_SDK_For_Windows_32/README.md

-# How to use Tesseract OCR APIs in QT on Microsoft Windows
+# Tesseract OCR SDK on Microsoft Windows
 Recently I am building a image recognition program with Tesseract OCR by QT.
 Howerver I found there is no Tesseract SDK for windows available.
 I did some research and this is how to make it work.

 ## Using the official release of Tesseract